Hell in a Cell (2015): Main event

 In the main event, Brock Lesnar faced The Undertaker in a Hell in a Cell match.
-During the match, Undertaker shoved Lesnar into the ring post, causing Lesnar to bleed profusely for which he needed medical intervention and eight stitches post-match.
-Lesnar hit Undertaker with a steel chair, causing Undertaker to bleed.
-Undertaker drove the chair into Lesnar's throat for a near-fall.
-Lesnar performed two F-5s on Undertaker for near-falls.
-Lesnar struck Undertaker with the steel steps for a near-fall.
-Undertaker applied the Hell's Gate on Lesnar, but Lesnar fought out of it.
+During the match, The Undertaker shoved Lesnar into the ring post, causing Lesnar to bleed profusely for which he needed medical intervention and eight stitches post-match.
+Lesnar hit The Undertaker with a steel chair, causing The Undertaker to bleed.
+The Undertaker drove the chair into Lesnar's throat for a near-fall.
+Lesnar performed two F-5s on The Undertaker for near-falls.
+Lesnar struck The Undertaker with the steel steps for a near-fall.
+The Undertaker applied the Hell's Gate on Lesnar, but Lesnar fought out of it.
 At the end of the match, Lesnar removed the ring cover, exposing the ring floor underneath.
-Undertaker executed a chokeslam and a Tombstone Piledriver on Lesnar, both onto the exposed ring floor, for a near-fall.
-In the end, Lesnar attacked Undertaker with a low blow and executed a third F-5 on Undertaker onto the exposed ring floor to win the match.
+The Undertaker executed a chokeslam and a Tombstone Piledriver on Lesnar, both onto the exposed ring floor, for a near-fall.
+In the end, Lesnar attacked The Undertaker with a low blow and executed a third F-5 on The Undertaker onto the exposed ring floor to win the match.

-After the match, The Wyatt Family (Bray Wyatt, Luke Harper, Erick Rowan, and Braun Strowman) attacked Undertaker.
-Undertaker fought back, but they eventually overpowered him and carried him away.
+After the match, The Wyatt Family (Bray Wyatt, Luke Harper, Erick Rowan, and Braun Strowman) attacked The Undertaker.
+The Undertaker fought back, but they eventually overpowered him and carried him away.